-Take a look at this – Roof Racks; are you overloaded?
+Take a look at this – Roof Rack weight limit.
 It also means you need to find a home for the portable trailer (if you take one), outboard motor, fuel tank, life jackets and other gear you use in the boat.

 If you tow a big caravan, its actually possible to improve your fuel economy by having a small boat on front, as it helps to improve the aerodynamics.

 Usually boat loaders drop the boat down onto the back of the boat, and then you fit the gear to it and push it into the water.
 This can be done at a boat ramp, or you can take a portable trailer with you to launch the boat.

 Doing it this way allows you to tow a camper trailer, or caravan and still take a boat.
 The downsides of having a boat up top include decreased payload, potential roof rusting issues from salt water dripping onto it and its harder to launch and retrieve than using a trailer.